richardschoen/MbIbmiOdbcQuery/README.md

 - Perform action queries such as INSERT, UPDATE, DELETE.

 ## Pre-requisites
+You need a Windows PC.
+So far only tested on Windows 11, but should thoeretically run on Windows 10 or even Windows 7 if your machine if that far back.

 You need to install the IBM i Access Windows package which contains the ODBC driver.
 This app uses the IBM i Access ODBC Driver.